 This course will introduce students to college life and focus on essential transitional elements that promote academic success and personal goals.
-Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop personal goals, self-confidence and personal responsibility for lifelong learning.
-(Formerly IS 100 Freshman Year Seminar)
+Students will have an opportunity to become familiar with college and community resources, acquire skills which support academic achievement and provide opportunities to develop self-awareness and personal and career goals for lifelong learning.